 from the drop menu.
 Alternatively, you may delete the unused columns

 You may upload information as an Excel Spreadsheet, Comma separated values (CSV) or tab-separated values.
 Please note that multi-line CSV files (aka Microsoft CSV is not supported).
 Whichever format you choose, only rows intended for upload to the website should be included in the spreadsheet, with an optional header line in row 1.

 The Product database Excel spreadsheet includes each of the following fields.
 The following list includes an overview of each column in the spreadsheet and describes the type of data required and the type of data expected by the website manager system.

 Sometimes referred to as the Product Code or the Product ID, the SKU # is a unique code used by the system to identify each unique product of the database.
 If a change is made to the SKU # in the product spreadsheet and the spreadsheet is re-uploaded to the website, a new product is created on the website when the spreadsheet is uploaded.

 You may use the product code that you use internally to identify your products if you have one.

 - An SKU Number may contain any numbers and or letters.

 - The SKU Number is case sensitive

 The name of the product, this information is used as the product title for the product page and displayed as a link to the product page on the category page.
-The product title should “Stand alone” free of the category labels and the website theme - if a user finds the product page via a search through a search engine, the product title should explain the product sufficient for user to instantly recognise the product that he/she was looking for.
+The product title should 'Stand alone' free of the category labels and the website theme - if a user finds the product page via a search through a search engine, the product title should explain the product sufficiently for users to instantly recognise the product that he/she is looking for.

 ||6 piece chocolate gift box